Organise a Tug of War Event in 2022

 Early engagement with clubs is recommended in addition.
 Early advertising of an event, particularly on social media will help you attract more teams and spectators to your event and should not be left until the last minute.

-To apply for a TOWA Permit to host an event in 2021, please submit a permit application form to the TOWA Secretary by Thursday 26 November 2020 as the fixture list will be discussed at the TOWA Committee Meeting on Saturday 28 November 2020.
+To apply for a TOWA Permit to host an event in 2022, please submit a permit application form to the TOWA Secretary before Thursday 25 November 2021 at the very latest as the fixture list will be discussed at the TOWA Committee Meeting on Saturday 27 November 2021.

 The cost of a permit is £20.
 All events organised under a TOWA permit and run under TOWA rules with TOWA judges in attendance are covered by TOWA public liability insurance.
 Cheques for the permit application should be made payable to “The Tug of War Association”.